Mount Rainier looms large over Gig Harbor

 2. Safe harbor at Skansie

 A six-minute walk away you’ll find Skansie Brothers Park.
-(The shipbuilding Skansie family was kind of a big deal in the early days of Gig Harbor.
-Expect to see their name all over.)
-Note: Skansie Brothers Park is undergoing a makeover during winter and spring of 2017.
-Wander by and check on construction progress and new features.
+The shipbuilding Skansie family was kind of a big deal in the early days of Gig Harbor.
+Expect to see their name all over.

 While the park is on the small side, it features a covered pavilion perfect for taking a break while the kids enjoy the fresh sea air.
 You can also get a closer look at the harbor by strolling along neighboring Jerisich Dock.
 If you’re lucky and the weather’s clear, you should be able to see Mt.
 Rainier in one of the best views of the mountain the South Sound has to offer.